LYT-Mariana/is477-course_project-deepsick/README.md

 ### 3.1 Crime Data Quality

-The crime dataset is relatively clean and complete for the years we analyze:
+Overall, the FBI crime dataset is comparatively clean and reliable for quantitative analysis.
+Most core variables exhibit high completeness and clear semantic definitions:

-- Core columns (`population`, `violent_crime`, `property_crime`, `homicide`, `robbery`, `aggravated_assault`, `burglary`, `larceny`, `motor_vehicle_theft`) have **0% missing values**.
+- Core columns (`population`, `violent_crime`, `property_crime`, `homicide`, `robbery`, `aggravated_assault`, `burglary`, `larceny`, `motor_vehicle_theft`) have **0% missing values** for the years we analyze.
-- The `caveats` column is 97% missing and carries only textual notes, so it is removed.
+- The `caveats` column is **97% missing** and contains heterogeneous textual notes rather than structured information; it is removed.
-- `rape_legacy` and `rape_revised` have mutually exclusive coverage due to definitional changes in the FBI’s rape reporting; to avoid inconsistent series, we drop them and rely on `violent_crime` instead.
+- `rape_legacy` and `rape_revised` exhibit **mutually exclusive reporting** due to the FBI’s definitional transition starting in 2013.
+Because states adopt the revised definition at different times, keeping either field would produce inconsistent series.
+We drop both and rely on the broader and consistently defined `violent_crime` category.
-- 38 records have missing `state_name`, corresponding to national totals or improperly coded rows; these are dropped.
+- 38 rows contain missing `state_name`, corresponding to national totals, empty rows, or administrative artifacts.
+These are dropped to avoid double-counting and ensure each row corresponds to one identifiable jurisdiction.

-- After restricting to 50 states + D.C. and years 2015–2024, the dataset contains 357 rows.
-Restricting further to the overlapping years with education data yields 204 rows.
+After cleaning and restricting to the 50 states + D.C. and years 2015–2021, the dataset contains 357 valid records; intersecting with education years yields **204 state-year rows**.

+**Data Validity and Structural Checks**
+- We detect **no duplicated state–year pairs**, ensuring stable joins.
+- No negative crime counts or population values appear.
-We detect no duplicated state–year combinations and no impossible values (e.g., negative crime counts).
-Per-capita rate calculations use population as the denominator and therefore rely on the FBI’s population estimates, which may have their own model-based uncertainty but are standard for cross-state comparisons.
+- All per-capita crime rates are computed using the FBI’s population estimates, which are themselves model-based and may introduce uncertainty, but these denominators are standard for comparative criminological analysis.

+**Remaining Limitations**
+- FBI reporting is voluntary at the agency level, and some states may have fluctuating participation over time.
+- State-level aggregates can therefore reflect reporting coverage as much as actual crime incidence.

+These limitations prevent causal interpretation but do not materially harm descriptive, cross-sectional comparisons.

+---

 ### 3.2 Education Data Quality

-Education data quality is more challenging:
+The NCES SEA staffing data present substantial data quality challenges due to heterogeneity in reporting practices across states and years.

+**Key Quality Issues Identified:**

-- The merged SEA dataset includes **57 state codes**, covering the 50 states, D.C., and multiple territories and specialized agencies (e.g., Bureau of Indian Education, Department of Defense Education Activity).
+- The merged dataset includes **57 distinct agency codes**, combining states, territories, and special agencies (e.g., Bureau of Indian Education).
+Only 51 correspond to our target state-level units.
-- Many columns represent detailed race-by-grade staff counts that are only reported for some states or years.
-Over **95% of columns** have more than 95% missing values.
-- Core identifier fields (`STABR`, `STATENAME`) and aggregated staff counts (`STAFF`) are significantly more complete.
-- We address this by dropping all high-missing columns and focusing on the more robust aggregated staff totals.

-Residual limitations remain:

-- Some staff totals are zero for later years, likely reflecting changes in reporting or suppression rather than true absence of staff.
-- The SEA files capture state education agencies, which may not map perfectly onto district-level staffing; however, they still provide a reasonable proxy for statewide staff capacity.
-- Because we rely only on a single staffing indicator (`edu_staff_total`), our education representation is narrow and does not include enrollment or graduation rate.

-Despite these limitations, our final education dataset is structurally consistent and sufficient for basic association analysis.
+- Of 357 columns, **341 (95%+) exhibit over 95% missingness**, largely representing fine-grained race × grade × gender staffing counts reported inconsistently across jurisdictions.
+- Core identifiers (`STABR`, `STATENAME`) are well populated, as are several high-level staffing counts (e.g., `STAFF`, `SECTCH`, `ELMTCH`), but many totals differ in definition depending on the state.

+**Cleaning Actions and Justification**
+To ensure comparability:

+- All high-missing and inconsistently defined variables are removed.
+- Only aggregated staffing totals with stable reporting across all years are retained.
+- Territories and special agencies are excluded.
+- A derived numeric `year` variable is added to ensure temporal alignment.

+**Residual Limitations**

+Despite cleaning, several quality concerns remain:

+1. **Zero Staff Totals**
+   Some states report `STAFF = 0` in survey years 2017, 2019, or 2021.
+These values do **not** represent true zero staffing; instead, they result from SEA-level reporting omission or suppression.
+They function as **structural missing values** and should be interpreted accordingly.

+2. **Reporting Inconsistency Across States**
+   SEA staffing definitions differ subtly across states (e.g., inclusion/exclusion of contracted personnel), reducing the semantic comparability of staff totals.

+3. **Limited Variable Breadth**
+   Because only `edu_staff_total` is sufficiently complete, our representation of education systems is narrow.
+Staffing context such as enrollment, student–teacher ratios, or administrative breakdowns cannot be analyzed.

+Even with these limitations, the cleaned dataset maintains internal consistency, allowing for meaningful descriptive comparisons at the state-year level.

+---

 ### 3.3 Integration Quality

-Integration quality is evaluated along three dimensions:
+We evaluate integration quality along three dimensions: identifier alignment, temporal consistency, and completeness after merging.

-1. **Key Alignment**
+#### **1. Identifier Alignment**
-   - State names are normalized to uppercase across both datasets.
+- State names and abbreviations are normalized to uppercase across both datasets.
-   - Territories and non-state agencies are removed in both data sources.
-   - After filtering, we obtain a perfect set of 51 unique states (including D.C.) in both datasets.

-2. **Temporal Consistency**
+- All non-state entities (e.g., territories, specialized agencies) are removed.
+- After filtering, both datasets contain **exactly 51 states** (50 states + D.C.), enabling a consistent one-to-one join structure.

+#### **2. Temporal Consistency**
-   - FBI data are reported by calendar year, while CCD SEA data use survey years.
-We map SEA folder names (e.g., “15-16”) to the starting calendar year (2015), which is a reasonable approximation for annual comparisons.
+- FBI data follow calendar years; NCES SEA data follow survey years (e.g., “2015–2016”).
-   - We only use years that appear in both datasets: 2015, 2017, 2019, 2021.
+  We consistently map survey-year folders to the **first calendar year** (e.g., `15-16 → 2015`), which is appropriate given the annual granularity of our analysis.
+- We restrict attention to the intersection of available years: **2015, 2017, 2019, 2021**, all of which appear in both datasets.

-3. **Missingness After Merge**
+#### **3. Missingness After Merge**
-   - The merged dataset contains no missing values in the variables we use for analysis.
+- The merged dataset contains **no missing values** in the retained fields.
-   - We confirm that there is exactly one row per state-year combination.
+- We verify that each state-year pair appears exactly once.
+- The final dataset contains **204 rows** (51 states × 4 years), forming a complete, rectangular panel.

+**Integration Limitations**
+- The education data’s structural zeros propagate into the merged dataset, constraining interpretation of cross-year trends.
+- Because only four years overlap, the integrated dataset represents **discrete snapshots** rather than a continuous time series.
+- Differences in how federal agencies define and aggregate indicators may introduce subtle interoperability issues.

-Overall, while education data sparsity limits the richness of our indicators, the integrated dataset is internally consistent and suitable for exploratory analysis of associations between crime and staffing totals.
+Overall, while education data sparsity limits the analytic depth, the merged dataset is internally consistent, well-aligned across keys and years, and suitable for transparent exploratory analysis.

 ---